 The living room was fairly traditional by most measures, but there were two patterned orange chairs in the corner that added an element of happy-casual.
 The stone + raw wood combo on the fireplace really cozied up the room.

-The house also had our favorite master bathroom, namely because of the giant freestanding tub.
+The house also had our favorite en-suite bathroom, namely because of the giant freestanding tub.
 This type of tub is similar to the one we’ve got slated for our showhouse project, so it was reassuring to see how awesome it could look in real life.

 This nautical kids room was especially charming to Sherry, since she was (predictably) smitten with the egg chair.
 We both thought the details like the sail headboard (hung from an oar, no less) and the dock cleat hook rail were fun additions.